rescuezilla/rescuezilla/README.md

 ## Limitations and support

 Please consult the [FAQ](https://rescuezilla.com/help.html) and the [limitations page](https://github.com/rescuezilla/rescuezilla/wiki/Rescuezilla-Limitations) to determine if Rescuezilla is right for you.

+If you need support, start by checking the [frequently asked questions](https://rescuezilla.com/help.html), then proceed to the [Rescuezilla forum](https://sourceforge.net/p/rescuezilla/discussion/).

 ## Downloads